Call or Text us: (954) 281-7386

 • Fade prompts systematically

 Instead of saying good job, say I like how you asked for help calmly.
-Specific reinforcement increases repetition.
+Specific reinforcement can help encourage the behavior to occur again.

 Communicate Professionally With Caregivers